 Add it to the Cheap Weddings forum discussion.

-Too many work through a wanna-have list – a film star dress, flowing champagne, platinum rings, a five-star honeymoon.
+Too many couples work through a wanna-have list – a film star dress, flowing champagne, platinum rings, a five-star honeymoon.
 Only then, they ask how they'll pay for it.

 One disgruntled father told us: "I asked my daughter what her budget was.
 She asked me, 'Dad, how can I work out my budget until I know what I want?'"

 So, instead, ask "what can we afford to spend on our wedding?"
 Then work out how to have the best do possible within that budget.
 A picnic in a park with close friends can be just as magical as a blingy bash for 300.
-Use our free budget planner to help.
+Use our Free Budget Planner to help.

 Before we get too far into this, and you skip straight to this guide's bargain-grabbing section, it really is worth pausing to think about the financial effect of your celebration.